gitter-badger/jsdev.org/website/docs/05-backend/01-nodejs/02-update-nodejs--on-centos6.md

 ---
 layout: page
-title: Update node.js on centos 6.X
+title: How to update Node.js on centos 6.X
 permalink: /backend/nodejs/update-nodejs-on-centos-6/
 ---

-### Update Node.js on centos 6.X
+### How to update Node.js on centos 6.X

 <br/>